 Transportation in Cedar Hill State Park

-RV parking is available near Perch Pond at the far end of the Park.
-There is also a boat launch nearby.
-There is also ample parking near the Penn Farm and near the Joe Pool Marina boat launch.
+Parking is only permitted in designated areas.
+RV parking is available near Perch Pond at the far end of the park, near the boat launch.
+There is also ample parking near Penn Farm and the Joe Pool Marina boat launch.
+A map is available to help you figure out which parking area best suits your needs.

 Campgrounds and parking in Cedar Hill State Park